RokPre/dotFiles/README.md

 # TODO
 - [ ] Make custom color sheme
 - [ ] Nvim: Debugging [link](https://youtu.be/fvRwG17XsaA)
-- [x] Nvim: Fix obsidian checkboxes.
-Make it so that there are only two options.
-Checked and unchecked.
 - [ ] Nvim: Obsidian: Fix cmp completion.
 First few letters somehow get repeated.
 - [ ] ST: Pass all keybindings to tmux
 - [ ] Status bar [link](https://www.reddit.com/r/i3wm/comments/79m7td/is_there_a_list_of_status_bars/)